What Voters Need to Know

 - Useful election links

-Starting with the Tuesday, April 28th Primary Election, Dauphin County voters will see a new state-mandated voter-marked paper ballot system made by Clear Ballot that has a verifiable paper trail.
+Starting with the 2020 Presidential Primary Election, Dauphin County voters will see a new state-mandated voter-marked paper ballot system made by Clear Ballot that has a verifiable paper trail.

 Most voters will use the ClearCast system, using a pen fill in ovals on a paper ballot.
 Voters can review their choices before inserting the ballot into a high-speed scanner, which tabulates the votes and keeps them in a secure container.